Skip to main content

 Chatbot UI features

-Conversation starters are quick prompts shown inside the chatbot before the first message.
+Suggested questions are quick prompts shown inside the chatbot before the first message.
 Use them to help visitors begin with common questions.
-To enable and customize starters:
+To enable and customize suggested questions:

 1. Go to AI Puffer > Chatbots and select the chatbot.

-6. Keep the list to 6 prompts or fewer.
+6. Keep the list to 6 questions or fewer.

 7. Save the chatbot.